op7ic/BlueTeam.Lab/documentation/osquery.md

-# OSQuery and FleetDM
+#OSQuery

-FleetDM-managed instance of OSQuery is deployed across every host in BlueTeam.Lab system and is configured to log data to Fleet Manager installed on the same server where Wazuh instance is.
+Fleet-managed instance of OSQuery is deployed across every host in BlueTeam.Lab system and is configured to log data to Fleet Manager installed on the same server where Wazuh instance is.

-Ansible OSQuery deployment task can be found in [ansible/roles/osqueryagent/tasks/main.yml](../ansible/roles/osqueryagent/tasks/main.yml) and corresponding FleetDM in [../ansible/roles/fleetserver/tasks/main.yml](/ansible/roles/fleetserver/tasks/main.yml).
+Ansible OSQuery deployment task can be found in [ansible/roles/osqueryagent/tasks/main.yml](../ansible/roles/osqueryagent/tasks/main.yml) and corresponding FleetDM in [/ansible/roles/fleetserver/tasks/main.yml](../ansible/roles/fleetserver/tasks/main.yml).

 In order to modify the configuration of OSQuery and Fleet please change the following config section in [domain_setup.yml](ansible/domain_setup.yml) file.
 ```